GallowayLabMIT/protocols/README.md

    *
 ```
 This will auto-include all other `*.rst` files present in the same directory.
 If you are doing further nesting, you may want to include the glob `*/index` to include all subdirectories as well.
-An example of this is in [docs\protocols\index.rst](docs\protocols\index.rst).
+An example of this is in [docs/protocols/index.rst](docs/protocols/index.rst).